Sign Up As A Member

 FAQs

-Is French prize money taxed?
+Is prize money taxed?

 Do junior French Open players win prize money?

-Why did the French Open’s prize money decrease in 2020 and 2021?
+Why did prize money decrease in 2020 and 2021?

-The French Open’s prize money declined by 11% in 2020 and 2021 due to the pandemic when organizers limited fans at the event.
+The French Open’s prize money declined by 11% in 2020 and 2021 due to the pandemic, when organizers limited fans at the event.
 Ticket sales, concessions, and merchandise represent a significant portion of the tournament’s revenue, so it’s not surprising these figures dropped during those years.

-Do US Open qualifiers earn prize money?
+Do qualifiers earn prize money?

-Yes, in 2023, the French Open is allocating €4,544,000 in prize money to the qualifying tournament.
+Yes, in 2025, the French Open is allocating €5,952,000 in prize money to the qualifying tournament.
 In singles, sixty-four players compete for one of sixteen available qualifying spots.

 If players lose in any qualifying round, they earn money, which increases the further a player progresses.
-For example, this year, the final or third round prize money in the qualifying tournament is €34,000.
+For example, this year, the final or third round prize money in the qualifying tournament is €43,000.

 Home > Prize Money > French Open Prize Money